sealuzh/cloud-workbench/chef-repo/site-cookbooks/vagrant/README.md

 * `node['vagrant']['msi_version']` - Version string of the installed
   MSI "package" on Windows.

-The following attribute is optional.
+The following attributes are optional:

 * `node['vagrant']['plugins']` - An array of plugins.
 The elements in the array can be a string or a hash.
 String elements should be the